ICC A117.1 Committee

 ICC A117.1 Accessible and Usable Buildings and Facilities

 The ICC A117.1 committee will be meeting every other Thursday, starting Feb.
 24, 2022, to review the public comments submitted.
 Meeting times and dates are provided on the meeting notice.
 The ICC A117.1 roster has 50 members.

 The public review period to submit public comments concluded on April 5, 2021.
 The public comments have been posted on Jan.
 21, 2022, and revised Feb.
 8, 2022 and are located in the Administrative documents.
 They can be accessed here.

 The 2017* edition of ICC A117.1 entitled Standard for Accessible and Usable Buildings and Facilities was approved by ANSI as an American National Standard on March 28, 2017.
 The 2017 ICC A117.1 standard can be viewed for free here.
-The standard and commentary are available for in print and electronic format at the ICC bookstore.
+The standard and commentary are available for in print and electronic format at the ICC store.

 The Code Council adheres to openness and transparency in our Standards development process.
 All ICC Standards committee meetings are open to the public.
 Any interested party can participate in committee meetings and can be considered by the committee for membership on any work-group that the committee creates.
 Interested parties will be notified by email of standards activities related to ICC (ASC A117), including committee meetings, sub-group meetings and the availability of standard development documentation.
 If you wish to be placed on the “interested parties” list for the development of this standard, contact the ICC Secretariat for ICC (ASC A117) named below.

 The ICC A117.1 had four work groups that developed proposals related to their scope of work.
-For a description of the work groups, look in under Administrative.
+For a description of the work groups, look under Administrative.
 The four work groups were Scoping, Accessible Bathing, Assisted Toileting and Bathing and Adult Changing Stations.